ChapelR/custom-macros-for-sugarcube-2/readme.md

 `<<showcycle (cycle) (optional: 'format' keyword)>>`

 * cycle: the name of an existing cycle, passed as a quoted string.
-* 'format' keyword: if the keyword 'format' is included, the cycle's current value will be displayed with the first letter upper-case and all other letters lower-case
+* 'format' keyword: if the keyword `format` is included, the cycle's current value will be displayed with the first letter upper-case and all other letters lower-case

 **Explanation**:
 The `<<showcycle>>` macro outputs the current value of the indicated cycle, and optionally formats it for display.